frequently asked questions

 How many kids in each class?

 It depends on the level.
-We allow for a maximum of 15 people (we consider infants people) in the pool at any time.
 Typically, baby classes are capped at 6, toddler at 5 and little kid/independent swimmers at 3, but this is subject to change at any time and at our discretion depending on what we feel is necessary for optimal class participation and comfort for each level.
 If you have concerns about the number of children in your class, please let us know.
 We may be able to move you to a lower enrolled class if there is space available.

 What is your Refund Policy?

-Any cancelation, at any time, for any reason, is charged a fee and is based on the schedule that you will agree to (and print for your personal records) during registration.
+Any cancellation, at any time, for any reason, is charged a fee of some sort and is based on the schedule that you will agree to (and print for your personal records) during registration.
 At any time within the swimester, if the date and time is no longer working for you and we are able to accommodate, given our class maximums, a switch to an open class of the same level, we will do so free of charge.
-Note that our classes are often full.

 Sometimes things open up as the swimester progresses, and we will keep you on a list if you do want to make a switch.